-For our research on the implications of a “no deal Brexit” and Brexit at large, we found this article today in the Daily Telegraph a thought provoking and simple outline of the possible impact if the UK leaves the EU with no deal in place – see https://bit.ly/2FygN9E.
+For our research on the implications of a “No Deal Brexit” and Brexit at large, we found this article today in the Daily Telegraph a thought-provoking and simple outline of the possible impact if the UK leaves the EU Brexit news with no deal in place.

 Ultimately if cashflow is safeguarded then the need to issue a claim, enter a judgment, and enforce it, will be avoided.

-As for the wider impact of Brexit on the United Kingdom and its borders with the EU, we will have to see what the impact will be on the transfer of judgments between the UK and EU countries which of course includes Eire with its border to the UK.
+As for the wider impact of Brexit European Union on the United Kingdom and its borders with the EU exit, we will have to see what The impact of Brexit on the enforcement of English court judgments which will be on the transfer of judgments between the UK and EU countries which of course includes Eire with its border to the UK jurisdiction agreements.

 What we can say with some certainty is that for EU countries wishing to enforce in England and Wales we believe the English and Welsh system provides a proven model to get the best outcome for payment of a court judgment.
 The transfer and enforcement of judgments into the High Court through the action department in the High Court in London is as good as it can be and is well supported.
 EU businesses can then convert their EU judgment into a Writ of Control using the services of High Court Enforcement Officers to compel payment.